richardhaslam/frackit/paper.md

 ---
-title: 'Frackit: A framework for stochastic fracture network generation and analysis'
+title: 'Frackit: a framework for stochastic fracture network generation and analysis'
 tags:
   - Fractures
   - Fracture network